 15. Most inspirational campaigner/activist

-This award will be given to a person who has spent a significant portion of their time and energy attempting to improve the rights, treatment and/or public perception of counsellors or counselling.
+This award will be given to a person who has spent a significant portion of their time and energy attempting to improve the rights, treatment and/or public perception of counsellors or counselling, particularly in relation to social and political issues in counselling and psychotherapy.
 This is an open category which means your nominee could be someone who regularly tweets on this subject or utilises another social media platform to raise awareness.
 They may host podcasts and they may be the founder of a non-profit.
 The list is endless!
 So, please tell us about your nominee and why you think they are the most inspirational campaigner/activist.
 Do you have a particular media piece in mind when you think of your nominee?
 Perhaps they started a viral movement or they had a great article in the local press.
 Please describe and link these where possible.

 16. Best public figure promoting mental health